What is the S-Press?

 Pressure-relieving surfaces

 Our skin becomes more fragile as we age, increasing the likelihood of developing skin ulcers, especially when confined to a hospital bed.
 Pressure ulcer prevention is in fact a key NHS target.
-The S-Press has been designed to ensure that it can be used safely by patients with pressure damage to their heels or dressings for wounds on the lower leg.
+The S-Press has been designed to ensure that it can be used safely even by the weakest of patients with pressure damage to their heels or dressings for wounds on the lower leg.
 The fully padded and pressure-relieving surfaces of the leg rest will protect the delicate skin and the new design of zero pressure through the heel will ensure safe, effective use.

 3.